Haitian conflict: Turks and Caicos Islands

 On 4 April 2024, the Panama-flagged MSC Magalie was attacked in the Caribbean by two Haitian gangs: 5 Seconds and Taliban (no relation to the Afghan Taliban).
 The Magalie was captured by the armed gangs in the Varreux fuel terminal in Port-au-Prince.
 All aboard were taken hostage, and a sixth of the cargo, consisting entirely of rice (the primary staple food of Haiti), was stolen.
-On 7 April, the Haitian National Police stormed the seized freighter and engaged in a five-hour gun battle with the gangs, in which two police officers were injured and several of the two gangs’ members turned pirate were killed.
+On 7 April the Haitian National Police stormed the seized freighter and engaged in a five-hour gun battle with the gangs, in which two police officers were injured and several of the two gangs' members turned pirate were killed.
 The ship, owned by U.S. shipping company Claude and Magalie, was recovered by the Haitian police force.
 The fate of the crew and any other seafarers aboard the Magalie, who were all taken hostage, remained unknown.

+Haiti-Dominican Republic border

+According to human rights activists, a spike in the deportations of Haitians occurred in 2021, with more than 31,000 sent back to Haiti.
+Numerous anti-Haitian actions by the Dominican government were cited, including separation of children from their parents, deportations of pregnant women, racial profiling (Haitians are on average darker-skinned than Dominicans), suspension of Haitian student visas, requiring Haitian migrants to register their location, and prohibiting companies from hiring migrants for more than 20% of their workforce.

+In February 2023, the construction of a wall began along 164 km of the 392 km border with Haiti.
+The 3.9 m concrete wall is 20-centimeter-thick, topped by a metal mesh, and contains fiber optics for communications, movement sensors, cameras, radar and drones, with 70 watchtowers and 41 access gates for patrolling.
+The $32 million project would, upon completion, be the second longest border wall in the Americas, after the US-Mexico wall.
+The wall aims to curb irregular migration, prevent the smuggling of weapons and contraband, and reduce the influx of gang violence from Haiti, especially in light of the ongoing war.

+On 2 February 2026, the decapitated bodies of four Haitian women were found near the southern section of the Dominican Republic–Haiti border; one body was found in Dominican territory.

-Humanitarian impact
+Humanitarian impacts

-Sexual violence

-In December 2023, the US sanctioned four gang leaders, one of whom, Johnson André, leads the 5 Second gang, which the US Treasury Department identified as being responsible for over 1,000 cases of sexual violence in 2022.
-Rape, which only became a criminal offense in Haiti in 2005, is being used by gangs as a means of humiliating those living in rival neighborhoods.
-Abortion is illegal in Haiti, so rape victims are legally required to carry any resulting pregnancy to term.

-Sexual violence against children

-In 2024, Haiti experienced a tenfold increase in sexual violence against children, as reported by the United Nations.
-UNICEF spokesman James Elder said that armed groups have inflicted severe harm on children, turning their bodies into battlegrounds.
-Concurrently, escalating armed violence has led to the internal displacement of over half a million children, representing nearly one in eight children nationwide—a 48% rise since September.

-Child soldiers

-In Haiti an unknown number of children participate in various loosely organised armed groups that are engaged in gang wars.
-According to UN estimates, children now comprise up to half of all armed group members, with recruitment driven by widespread poverty, lack of education and collapse of essential services.

-Healthcare crisis

-Due to the violence in Haiti, social services such as food, water and medical services have suffered a complete collapse, as medical staff are too scared to leave their homes and humanitarian organizations are unable to reach people in need.
-Several hospitals have also been raided by gangs, resulting in a shortage of medical needs in the capital.
+Food, water and sanitation